stebix/mrfoptools/README.md

 Concrete research purpose is the improvement of FISP-based MRF for inner ear (IE) imaging purposes.

+Aims:

+- [ ] Analytically optimal combination of gradients for sub-cost-functions (results from Multi-Task-Learning)

 Jannik Stebani 2024

 ### Acknowledgements